justinkemp10/react-portfolio2/README.md

 ## Technology Stack

-The project is mobile-friendly web application built using ReactJS.
+This project is a mobile-friendly web application built using ReactJS.

 |                 Client                   |
 | ---------------------------------------- |